Barry William Zito

 Zito made his major league debut with the Oakland Athletics in 2000.
-He became a two time All-Star, and won the 2002 American League Cy Young Award, compiling a record of 23-5.
+He was a two time All-Star, and won the 2002 American League Cy Young Award, compiling a record of 23-5.
 He was the only member of Oakland's Big Three (Zito, Tim Hudson and Mark Mulder) to win the award.

 After signing as a free agent with San Francisco before the 2007 season, Zito was the highest-paid pitcher in baseball history.
 Johan Santana surpassed him in 2008 when he signed a contract extension with the New York Mets.

 After posting a disappointing 11-13 record with a 4.53 ERA with San Francisco in 2007, Zito began 2008 with a 0-6, 7.53 record.
 He was only the third pitcher since 1956 to go 0-6 before May, following Dave Stewart (1984) and Mike Maroth (2003).
 The Giants announced they were moving Zito to the bullpen for a time, but then turned around and gave him another start on May 7th, which he lost to fall to 0-7.
 He became the first Giants pitcher since Bill Clarkson in 1927 to lose his first 7 starts.
 When Zito, whose team scored just 9 runs in those 7 starts, was asked how he dealt with such a poor record, he replied "I don't deal with it.
 It's out of my control."
 After a no-decision and an 8th loss, Zito finally won in his 10th start of the season, going 6 1/3 innings in an 8-2 win vs. the Florida Marlins.
 After that awful start to his season, he settled down a bit, ending the year at 10-17, 5.15 in 180 innings.
 He walked 102 batters, 3rd most in the league.
-Still, with his large contract making him untradeable, he would continue to take his turn in the Giants' starting rotation in 2009.
+With his large contract making him untradeable, he continued to take his turn in the Giants' starting rotation in 2009.
 He did a lot better that year, going 10-13 with a creditable 4.03 ERA (a 106 ERA+) in 33 starts.
 He was back in the Giants' starting rotation in 2010 and got off to a strong start, winning his first five decisions.
 On July 16th, he beat the New York Mets, 1-0, pitching 8 scoreless innings, to raise his record to 8-4, but everything went completely downhill after that.
 He lost 10 of his last 11 decisions to finish 9-14; his ERA was 3.76 in the first half, but 4.70 in the second half.
 He did pitch better than his second half record showed, but was a victim of poor run support.
 Nonetheless, he was kept off the Giants' roster for the postseason, and while he did win a ring when the Giants beat the Texas Rangers in the World Series, his contribution to the triumph was minimal.
 He later admitted that being left off the playoff roster hurt him badly and that he was rooting against his own team as a result, as he was not in a good mental head space at the time.